 NEGATIVE ASPECTS OF ALTERNATIVE DISPUTE RESOLUTION

 While mediation tends to avoid the black and white “you vs. me” process that most court divorces utilize, some people may simply feel it is easier to let the lawyers and judge work out their divorce solution.
 The goal of mediation is more oriented toward your future and more focused on solutions rather than pitting one spouse against the other.
 In cases when there is a history of domestic violence, mediation is generally not a viable option since the abusive spouse may have intimidated the other spouse into mediation and may also continue using that intimidation to force the other spouse into agreeing with him or her.

 While mediation can be less costly in the long run, once a mediated agreement is reached, the final settlement agreement must be court-approved.
 Talk to your Boulder, Colorado divorce attorney about whether alternative dispute resolution could be a viable solution for you and your spouse.

 If you are considering a divorce in Boulder, Denver, or anywhere in the State of Colorado, it is important to have a divorce attorney on your side from the very start.
 Don't attempt to navigate the divorce process on your own.
 You need a Boulder divorce attorney that can protect your parenting rights, your assets, and your future during this difficult time.
-Contact the Boulder divorce attorneys at Goff & Goff today for a free initial consultation.
+Contact the Boulder divorce attorneys at Goff & Goff, LLC today for a free initial consultation.